aurelio-amerio/techytok/_posts/2019-11-25-lesson-working-with-arrays-broadcasting.md

 Notice that when we broadcast the multiplication with a matrix and an array, the array gets multiplied "in the same direction" as it is written, in the sense that if a vector is a column it gets applied column by column etc.

 We can use the **broadcasting notation** also to **map a function over an n-dimensional array**.
-There is no speed gain in doing so, at is will be exactly equivalent to writing a for loop, but its conciseness may be useful sometimes.
+There is no speed gain in doing so, as it will be exactly equivalent to writing a for loop, but its conciseness may be useful sometimes.
 So the core idea in Julia is to **write functions that take single values** and use broadcasting when needed, **unless the functions must explicitly work on arrays** (for example to compute the mean of a series of values, perform matrix operations, vector multiplications, etc).

 To broadcast a function over an array it is sufficient to put a dot before the brackets `.()`